How much free space is left?

 Download and use CorzSpaZio, for free..

-Note: You will need a unicode capable Windows® system to run CorzSpaZio, that is; Windows 2000, 2K3, XP, Vista, Windows 7, 8, 10, 2012 and later Windows operating systems.
+Note: You will need a unicode capable Windows® system to run CorzSpaZio, that is; Windows 2000, 2012, 2K3, XP, Vista, 7, 8, 10, 11 and later Windows operating systems.
 CorzSpaZio will not run on Windows 9x or ME.
+The latest CorzSpaZio runs on 64 bit Windows only, not 32 bit.

 Itstory..aka. 'version info', aka. 'changes'..